 The general rule for multi-button suits is to keep the top button buttoned when standing and unfastened when you sit.
 Always leave the bottom button open for both waistcoats and jackets.
 This rule dates back to the early 1900s and was started by King Edward.

-Command the boardroom and airport terminals with a one-button xSuit.
+Command the boardroom, your friend's wedding, or airport terminals with a one-button xSuit.
 Go out about your day free from the worry of sweat, odor, and wrinkles.